RichardBuild/Picotooth/README.md

 ## Rationale
 The Raspberry Pi Pico W and Pico 2 W have many advantages in this application over other microcontrollers.
 The Pico W and Pico 2 W have low Bluetooth power consumption while having USB host support built in.
 With the addition of deep sleep in the RP2350, the Pico 2 W is both power efficient and easy to set up.

 Other candidates include microcontrollers with built-in USB host and Bluetooth such as the ESP32-S3, but these controllers often have high Bluetooth power consumption.
-Controllers with very low Bluetooth power consumption such as the nRF52840 require an external USB host chip such as the MAX3421E which increases power consumption and complexity.
+On the other hand, controllers with very low Bluetooth power consumption such as the nRF52840 require an external USB host chip such as the MAX3421E which increases power consumption and complexity.

 ## Hardware Requirements
 - Raspberry Pi Pico W or Pico 2 W